First Jewish–Roman War: Roman commemoration of the victory

 The Flavians issued a series of coins inscribed with the title Judaea Capta ("Judaea has been conquered") to commemorate the subjugation of the province.
 Issued over a 10–12-year period, the series marked a rare instance of a provincial defeat being celebrated in Roman coinage and served as a key component of Flavian propaganda.
-The obverse of the coins typically featured portraits of Titus or Vespasian, while the reverse depicted symbolic imagery, including a mourning woman, representing the Jewish people, seated beneath a date palm, a symbol of Judaea.
+The obverse of the coins typically featured portraits of Titus or Vespasian; while the reverse depicted symbolic imagery, including a mourning woman, representing the Jewish people, seated beneath a date palm, a symbol of Judaea.
 Variations in the designs included depictions of the woman bound, kneeling, or blindfolded before Nike (or Victoria), personifications of victory.

-Rome's city center was reshaped with victory monuments, including two triumphal arches: the Arch of Titus on the Via Sacra, completed after Titus' death in 81 AD, and another, probably at the Circus Maximus, finished earlier that same year.
+Rome's city center was reshaped with victory monuments, including two triumphal arches: the Arch of Titus on the Via Sacra, completed after Titus' death in 81, and another, probably at the Circus Maximus, finished earlier that same year.
 The first, still standing, is widely attributed to Domitian, was dedicated by the Senate and People of Rome to the divine Titus.
 It features reliefs of soldiers carrying Temple spoils and Titus in a quadriga during the triumph.
 The second arch's inscription proclaimed Titus "subdued the Jewish people and destroyed the city of Jerusalem, a thing either sought in vain by all generals, kings and peoples before him or untried entirely".
 (Note: This claim overlooks earlier conquests of the city, including that of the Roman general Pompey a century earlier.)